 - Infused in tea, especially the leaves and inner bark of Sassafras, with its unique aroma and taste

 The leaves may be used separately or in a combination of two or more different types of leaves.
 Some people also like to cook the leaves in a dish of itself, savoring all the nutrition it has to provide.
-Most of these leaves contain a good amount of protein, vitamin A and C, and antioxidants.

 Leaves as Medicines

-Traditionally, natives of lands used their natural resources to fight illnesses and heal wounds.
-Most of these resources came from trees and shrubs.
 Many tree leaves mentioned here contain a mucilaginous agent, which is a sticky and gelatinous substance that is used to soothe wounds and cuts.

-Apart from that, the leaves with the soothing agent can be eaten raw to help quicken the process of healing.
 The abundance of vitamin C in tree leaves helps protect against scurvy and other illnesses.
 Protein is an efficient source of energy which helps build muscles and fasten the recovery process.

 The most obvious use of these edible leaves is that these are survival food items that help sustain the people who venture into foraging and forestry.